ObolNetwork/obol-docs/docs/faq/contributions.md

 1. **Running your own DV Cluster**: You can create and manage your own DV cluster using our [DV Launchpad](https://launchpad.obol.org), for example using a [DappNode](https://dappnode.com/).
 This allows you to directly participate in the network's decentralisation efforts and earn contributions.
 You can also visit our [Squad Staking](https://squadstaking.com) page for inspiration and to find squad members.

 2. **Staking through Staking Partners**: By participating in staking through our partners, your staking rewards will also contribute to the Obol Collective.
-Here’s how you can start earning contributions through our partners:

-- **Lido / Mellow**: The Obol vault accepts ETH deposits into the Simple DVT Module, bridging robust institutional staking and decentralised native staking.
-[Learn more](https://app.mellow.finance/restake).
-- **Chorus One / Stakewise**: Stakewise and Chorus One offer a platform for ETH staking with integrated Obol DVs.
-[Learn more](https://opus.chorus.one/pool/stake).
-- **Stakely**: Our partner enabling contributions through DV staking.
-[Learn more](https://stakely.io).
+For the current list of staking partners, please visit [obol.org/contributions](https://obol.org/contributions)

 ## How can I track my contributions?